znsio/getting-started-with-teswiz/README.md

 ## Multiuser-Multiapp Android-web tests
     CONFIG=./configs/jiomeet_config.properties TAG="@jiomeet and @multiuser-android-web and @multi-app" ./gradlew run

+# Configuration options
+Test execution using teswiz is highly configurable.
+This enables you to control what type of tests you want to execute, and where (environment, local/cloud), etc.

+Refer here for all the configuration options: https://github.com/znsio/teswiz#configuration-parameters

 # Rich Reports using cucumber-reporting
 teswiz creates rich reports for offline consuption using cucumber-reporting (https://github.com/damianszczepanik/cucumber-reporting)